Edit Blog Post

 Hello my fellow travellers!

-When I left you in my last post I had just reached the 9th station on the Fujinomiya Trail of Mount Fuji.
+When I left you yesterday I had just reached the 9th station of the Fujinomiya Trail on Mount Fuji.
 I was doing a bullet climb throughout the night after having previously climbed Mount Hōei together with Takae before she had to go back home to Shizuoka.

-After a while of staying hunkered down at the 9th station I dragged myself up as I was getting to cold to stay stationary for to long, my plan was to make it to the top and then add as much clothing as I possibly could to myself and find myself a decent spot to wait out the last few hours until sunrise would come and hopefully warm me up a bit.
+After a while of staying hunkered down at the 9th station I dragged myself up as I was getting too cold to stay stationary for too long.
+My plan was to make it to the top and then add as much clothing as I possibly could to myself and find myself a decent spot to wait out the last few hours until sunrise would come and hopefully warm me up a bit.

-Fortunately for me there was another Japanese man, definitely an experienced climber, who passed me but while he stayed in front of me he often waited up and kept a watchful eye over me as well as another Japanese couple that was also struggling on this last stretch.
+me there was another Japanese man, definitely an experienced climber, who passed me but often waited up and kept a watchful eye over me as well as another Japanese couple that was also struggling on this last stretch.

 Along the way I kept seeing small, humble, signs of life even in such a remote part of the world.
 Small beetles were scurrying around around my feet and hands, keeping me company as I was dragging myself the last few metres needed to reach my goal.
 The relief I felt when I saw a torii

-(shrine gate) appear above me was beyond words, I had finally reached the summit.
-Despite the dark, despite the think fog, despite the heavy pack, despite the lack of sleep for the past three days, despite my general lack of physical prowess, I had finally scaled Mount Fuji.
+appear above me was beyond words, I had finally reached the summit.
+Despite the dark, despite the think fog, despite the heavy pack, despite the lack of sleep for the past three days, despite my general lack of physical prowess, I had finally scaled Mount Fuji!